jipress/espresso/docs/_core/request.md

 ## Request

 The req object represents the HTTP request and has properties for the request query string, parameters, body, HTTP headers, and so on.
-In this documentation and by convention, the object is always referred to as req (and the HTTP response is res) but its actual name is determined by the parameters to the callback function in which you’re working.
+In this documentation and by convention, the object is always referred to as req (and the HTTP response is res) but its actual name is determined by the argument in the callback function which you’re working with.

 For example: